PoisotLab/ms_metaweb_transfer/manuscript.md

 approach to predict the Canadian mammalian metaweb.
-This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared, if the medium (proxy space) selected in the transfer step is biologically plausible (**TK e.g. here?**), we can still effectively learn from the known network and make biologically relevant predictions of interactions.
-It should be reiterated that the framework presented in @fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
+This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared, if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
+It should be reiterated that the framework presented in @fig:concept is amenable to changes;
+notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].

 # Data used for the case study

-We use data on the European metaweb assembled by @Maiorano2020TetEu, following the definition of the metaweb first introduced by @Dunne2006NetStr, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
-Notably the metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpe] *TK introduce this earlier?*.
+We use data from the European metaweb assembled by @Maiorano2020TetEu, following the definition of the metaweb first introduced by @Dunne2006NetStr, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
+Notably the metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpe].
 This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it is thus still worthy of ecological attention.
 We deduced the subgraph corresponding to all mammals by matching species names in the original network to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
-**TK** This serves a dual purpose 1) to extract only mammals from the original network and 2) to match and standardize species names when aggregating from different data sources further downstream.
+**TK do we need this next phrase** This serves a dual purpose 1) to extract only mammals from the original network and 2) to match and standardize species names when aggregating from different data sources further downstream.
 All nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

 The European metaweb represents the knowledge we want to learn and transfer; the phylogenetic similarity of mammals here represents the support for transfer.
 We